 And take the dough out onto a clean surface.

 Roll dough out to a thickness of about ¾ inch.

 Cut out 12-15 circles with a 3-inch round cutter.
 I just use a glass.
 Easy peasy.

 Take the excess dough and re-roll it to cut out more circles (I never understand people who just throw the excess dough into the garbage.
 It drives me crazy.
 That’s food, people.
 What’s wrong with you?!).
 Well you’re not going to do that, and because you’re a good person, you should be able to get 12-16 muffins out of it.

 Place the muffins onto the baking sheets and slide them around in the semolina.

 Cover with a damp towel and let rise in a warm place for an hour.

-Heat a flat griddle pan until hot and brush with oil.
+Heat a flat pan or cast iron skillet until hot and brush with oil.

 Add the muffins and reduce heat to medium.
 Cook for 12 minutes, six minutes on each side…